search ]

 add_filter( 'login_errors', 'no_wordpress_errors' );

 Implementing an SSL certificate is crucial for securing your WordPress dashboard.
-SSL ensures encrypted and secure communication between the user, the browser, and the server, making it harder for hackers to intercept and steal information like usernames or passwords.
+SSL ensures encrypted and secure communication between the user, the browser, and the server, making it harder for hackers to intercept and steal information.

 In many cases, an SSL certificate is available for free with your hosting package, usually through Let’s Encrypt.

-SSL certificates also affect your WordPress site’s ranking in Google, giving a higher ranking to sites with an SSL certificate than those without.
-Higher ranking = more traffic to your site.
-Here’s an article I wrote that explains SSL certificates and their importance for WordPress sites.
+SSL certificates also affect your WordPress site’s ranking in Google, giving a higher ranking to sites with an SSL certificate.
+Here is an article that explains SSL certificates and their importance for WordPress sites.

-An SSL certificate is also a part of the important transition to the HTTPS protocol, which has benefits beyond securing communication, as mentioned earlier.
+An SSL certificate is also part of the important transition to the HTTPS protocol, which has benefits beyond securing communication.

 Security headers in WordPress are designed to protect applications from common attacks without requiring changes to your application’s code.
-Though it’s the last action chronologically in this post, it’s definitely one of the first and most important things to do.
+Though it is the last action chronologically in this post, it is definitely one of the first and most important things to do.

 Check out the post I wrote on adding security headers to WordPress sites.